dshayden/lie/README.rst

 lie
 --------

-Lie group and algebra tools
+Lie group and algebra tools.
+Install with "pip install ."